vblanco20-1/vulkan-guide/docs/chapter-2/triangle_walkthrough.md

 Now that we have our .spv files, we can attempt to load them.

-In vulkan, loaded shaders are stored in a VkShaderModule.
+In Vulkan, loaded shaders are stored in a VkShaderModule.
 You can use and combine multiple of them with multiple pipelines, so we are going to begin by creating a "load_module()" function that will load and compile the SPIRV file into a VkShaderModule

 Lets begin by adding a new function to our VulkanEngine class
 ```cpp